RamtinTJB/Terade/SCOPE.md

 	- Ability to create different portfolios
 	- Convert the value of the portfolio to different currencies

-* Connecting with the CoinGecko API to pull real time data about crypto currencies.
+* Connecting with the CoinGecko API to pull historical data about crypto currencies using the `market_chart/range` GET Request.

 ## Out of Scope